Meet Our Tribe

 Human Centered Design: Carl Sieber

-As a web and mobile accessibility consultant and web developer I bring with me over 20 years of experience within web development.
-It has provided me with a strong foundation based in the technology that allows me to understand the technical requirements that drive accessible web sites and mobile applications.
+As a web developer and accessibility expert, Blake brings over 20 years of experience within web development.
+He has a strong foundation based in multiple technology stacks that allow him to understand the technical requirements that drive accessible web sites and mobile applications.
+For 580 Strategies he leads our WordPress implementations and accessibility audits across multiple projects.

 Data Analytics Expert: Britt Farbo